kickitharder/Meade-LX200-Classic--ASCOM-Driver/README.md

 Once parked, it is best to leave the LX200 powered on if possible.
 If turned off, the LX200 RA motor drive turns during the LX200's initailisation procedure - it does it to find the magnet on it's worm gear so that it know the worm's position.
-The amount of turning is random meaning the assumed home positiion when unparking will likely be wrong.
+The amount of turning is random meaning the assumed home position when unparking will likely be wrong.

 Library Dialog
 --------------